jmhcondon/Get-and-Clean-Project/CodeBook.md

  tBodyAccJerk.std.Z

- These are the averaged mean and standard deviation due to the subject's body of linear acceleration jerk, or the change in linear acceleration.
+ The above are the averaged mean and standard deviation due to the subject's body of linear acceleration jerk, or the change in linear acceleration.
 Jerk was derived by taking the derivative of linear acceleration along the X, Y, and Z axes.